Meinersbur/tmLQCD/bgq/README.txt

 Not all field functions have been translated to use the new layout.
 For the remaining, bgq_translate_spinorfield can be used to get the bgq_weylfield_controlblock that corresponds to a legacy field.
 Use bgq_weylfield_controlblock.legacy_field for the other direction.

 To be sure that the legacy field is up-to-date, spinorfield_enable must be called before accessing it.
+This will copy the field data into the expected location, therefore involves a performance penalty.

 Field operatores that have been disabled using #if !BGQ_REPLACE, and their replacement resides in bgq/bgq_legacy.c .
 This effectively leaves the files empty and the compiler might warn about it.

+Notably, deriv_Sb has not been replaced.

 Error-Checking